vt-tlos-pathways/pathways-docs/README.md

 # Pathways Assessment Reporting Tool

+!> *This documentation is accurate as of October 7, 2024*.

 ## Summary

 The **Pathways Assessment Reporting Tool** is a Canvas-based application for preparing your course to report student performance on Pathways student learning outcomes.